This content is for the Kenek Edge pulse oximeter.

 The cumulative distribution or density function (CDF) graph is on the left - blue on top for SpO2 and green below for heart rate.
 It indicates how much of the data falls below a given measurement.
 Reading from left to right on the bottom of the CDF for the heart rate, there was no data (zero) below the value of 52 - so that is the minimum.
 As the graph goes to the right, it linearly (in a straight line) increases until it reaches all data (one) at around 69 - that is the maximum value in the data set.
 All of the data falls between 52 and 69.
 The shape of the graph shows how the data is distributed between the maximum and minimum - either bunched at one side or the other (see the PDFs) or scattered evenly between the limits.

 In the example, the shape of the SpO2 CDF is quite different from the heart rate CDF - it rises slowly at first and then very quickly to the halfway point and then slows down again as it finally reaches one.
 This suggests that the data is bunched in the middle (as seen in the SpO2 PDF).
-The heart rate CDF is fairly flat and rises evenly from zero to one - suggesting that it is distributed between the maximum and minimum.
-The two peaks seen in the heart rate PDF cause slight bumps in the linear increase of the CDF but are not very easy to see - so they are not very significant peaks.
+The heart rate CDF is fairly flat and rises evenly from zero to one - suggesting that it is evenly distributed between the maximum and minimum.

 Please let us know how to improve the Kenek Edge Grapher - email@example.com